Get more from your solar and battery

 Frequently asked questions

+We will manage your battery through a software platform.
+We may at any time charge, discharge or maintain energy in your battery including to support the grid.
+When we need to do this, we will always retain your back-up storage capacity in the battery (for Tesla Powerwall 2’s this is usually set to 20%).
 You can use this capacity to provide backup power in case of a local blackout.
-For any energy that is discharged from your energy storage system, you will still get paid a Feed in Tariff, like your normal solar exports, as well as any applicable VPP Community Credits.
+For any energy that is discharged from your battery, you will still get paid a Feed in Tariff, like your normal solar exports, as well as any applicable VPP Community Credits.

 How much energy will you use?